 8.5 Disclosure of Information by banks in the public domain 9.
-Operation of Accounts by Old & Incapacitated Persons 9.1.Facility to sick/old/incapacitated non-pension account holders 9.2 Types of sick / old / incapacitated account holders 9.3 Operational Procedure 9.3 Opinion of IBA in case of a person who can not sign due to loss of both hands 10.
-Providing banking facilities to Visually Impaired Persons 10.1 Guidelines framed by IBA based on the judgement of Chief Commissioner for Persons with Disabilities 11.
-Guardianship in Deposit accounts 11.1 Opening accounts in the name of minors with Mothers as guardians 11.2 Legal Guardianship Certificate issued under the National Trust Act, 1999 empowering the disabled persons with autism, cerebral palsy, mental retardation and multiple disabilities 12.
+Operation of Accounts by Old & Incapacitated Persons 9.1.Facility to sick/old/incapacitated non-pension account holders 9.2 Types of sick / old / incapacitated account holders 9.3 Operational Procedure 9.4 Opinion of IBA in case of a person who can not sign due to loss of both hands 9.5 Need for Bank branches / ATMs to be made accessible to persons with disabilities.
+10. Providing banking facilities to Visually Impaired Persons 10.1 Guidelines framed by IBA based on the judgement of Chief Commissioner for Persons with Disabilities 10.2 Talking ATMs with Braille keypads to facilitate use by persons with visual impairment 11.
+Legal Guardianship Certificate issued under the National Trust Act, 1999 empowering the disabled persons with autism, cerebral palsy, mental retardation and multiple disabilities 12.
 Remittance 12.1.Remittance of Funds for Value Rs.
 50,000/- and above 12.2.
 Demand Drafts 12.2.1 Issue of Demand Drafts 12.2.2 Encashment of drafts 12.2.3 Issue of Duplicate Demand Draft 13.
 Cheque Drop Box Facility 14.
-Collection of instruments 14.1 Formulating Cheque Collection Policies 14.1.2 Broad Principles 14.2 Cheques / Instruments lost in transit / in clearing process /
+Collection of instruments 14.1 Formulating Cheque Collection Policies 14.1.2 Broad Principles 14.1.3 Delays in Cheque Clearing - Case No. 82 of 2006 before National Consumer Disputes Redressal Commission

+14.2 Cheques / Instruments lost in transit / in clearing process / at paying bank's branch

 14.3 Bills for collection

 14.3.1 Payment of interest for Delays in collection of bills

 15. Dishonour of Cheques - Procedure thereof

 15.1 Returning dishonoured cheques

 15.2 Procedure for return/ despatch of dishonoured cheques

 15.3 Information on dishonoured cheque

 15.4 Dealing with incidence of frequent dishonour

 15.5 General

 15.6 Framing appropriate procedure for dealing with dishonoured cheques

 16. Dealing with Complaints and Improving Customer Relations

 16.1 Complaints/suggestions box

 16.2 Complaint Book /Register

 16.3 Complaint Form

 16.4 Analysis and Disclosure of complaints - Disclosure of complaints / unimplemented awards of Banking Ombudsmen along with Financial Results

 16.5 Grievance Redressal Mechanism

 16.6 Review of grievances redressal machinery

 17. Erroneous Debits arising on fraudulent or other transactions

 17.1 Vigilance by banks

 17.2 Compensating the customer

 18. Extension of Safe Deposit Locker / Safe Custody Article Facility

 18.1 Allotment of Lockers

 18.1.1 Linking of Allotment of Lockers to placement of Fixed Deposits